Trial set for ex-Milwaukee officer charged in fatal shooting

 - Woman killed in wrong-way collision with ambulance on I-5

+After Heaggan-Brown was charged with reckless homicide in December, Milwaukee Police Chief Ed Flynn said the shooting appeared justified and that there must be more evidence prosecutors haven’t released.

+The case that led to Heaggan-Brown’s firing stemmed from an incident the night of Aug.
+14. According to a criminal complaint, Heaggan-Brown and another man went to a bar where they drank and watched television coverage of the unrest.
+The man told investigators that Heaggan-Brown bragged that he could do anything he wanted without repercussions.
+The man said he later woke up to find Heaggan-Brown sexually assaulting him.

-Circuit Court Judge Jeffrey Conen set June 12 as the start date for the trial.
+Judge Conen set Aug.
+21 as the trial date for that case.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.